kitnato/reia/README.md

 As of v0.1, useful additions include:

+- Upgrade to latest Meteor & refactor to ES6 standards
+- Upgrade libraries and Bootstrap
+- Replace Blaze with React
 - Extending the UI so that configuration can be done completely on the front-end instead of having to change JSON files manually
 - Making the environmental & socioeconomic categories more robust
 - Functionality for exporting a detailed JSON file and (ultimately) PDF of a project and its configuration